Engineering Materials 2 An Introduction to

 11. Steels: I – carbon steels 113

-structures produced by diffusive changes; structures produced by
+structures produced by diffusive changes; structures

-displacive changes (martensite); why quenching and tempering can
+displacive changes (martensite); why quenching and tempering

 transform the strength of steels; the TTT diagram